Four Eleven King Condos411 King Street West, Toronto, ON, Canada

 Great Gulf carries with it a reputation of the highest-quality, and that has continued in the past decades after collaborations with award-winning, venerated architects like Moshe Safdie to develop along Toronto’s waterfront.

-Ever since the condo boom in the 2000s, the Entertainment District has continued to rise in demand.
+Since the condo boom in the 2000s, the Entertainment District has continually risen in popularity.
 Nightclubs continue to play an important part in the neighbourhood, but now the district has settled into a fascinating mix of artists, young professionals, families of all walks.
 Continued development of non-residential projects, like a new luxury hotel show that the neighbourhood is continuing to grow and flourish, and with it’s reputation as the centre of culture and “cool” in Toronto, it’s a sure thing that people will continue to flock to the district in search of that urban, stylish lifestyle.

 We’re beginning to see those development priorities – community sustainability, and style, design and amenties proliferate throughout the downtown core and into surrounding neighbourhoods.